denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

 fi
 ```

 Currently, the implementation is not optimal.
-When creating the volume for the first time, there is no filesystem present, which causes the script to loop up to 30 times (approxmately 900 seconds) before proceeding with volume creation.
+When creating the volume for the first time, there is no filesystem present, which causes the script to loop up to 30 times (approxmately 900 seconds) before proceeding with creating a filesystem.
 This delay is too long, so I'm planning to improve the implementation to handle this more efficently.

 <img src="../assets/image/ec2-review-5.png" width="800">

 ### 3.6.
 Problems with auto-reloader.conf

-It turns out that whenever the `CloudFormation` stack gets updated, the `cfn-scripts` are being executed again, resulting in a duplicate `/etc/fstab` entry.
+Updating the `CloudFormation` stack re-executes the `cfn-scripts`, causing duplicate entries in `/etc/fstab`

 ```
 services: